These are our top picks for rifles in .300 Winchester Magnum.

 NEMO Arms Omen Recon

-Most people looking at 300 win mag rifles are likely looking at bolt action designs, but believe it or not, there is a semi-auto AR-style option for this long action cartridge too.
+Most people looking at 300 win mag rifles are likely looking at bolt action designs, but believe it or not, there is a semi-automatic AR-style option for this long action cartridge too.
 The NEMO Arms Recon is not your average rifle.
-It uses an adjustable gas system to cycle rounds and has a capacity of 14+1 rounds.
+It uses an adjustable gas system to cycle rounds and has a capacity of 14+1 rounds which means less time reloading.
 This rifle could put a serious hurt on a sounder of feral hogs.
 It features an 18-inch barrel with a 1:8 rate of twist and is suppressor-ready.
 NEMO claims this rifle is good out to 1,200, which is pretty wild to think about with an AR platform.
 The controls are fully ambidextrous and the two stage trigger allows you to adjust the pull between 2.31 pounds and 1.21 pounds.
 The Magpul adjustable stock lets you adjust the rifle to every shooter's frame.
 The M-LOK rail allows you to attach a variety of accessories.
 At $4,900, this is not for everyone, but it is one of the only semi-auto .300 Winchester Magnums you will find on the market.

 Browning X-Bolt Hells Canyon